 Method 2:Lay a fruiting-blanket on the ground, place the pallet of logs on top of blanket, and then cover with another blanket.

 This is not to say that we have found the one and only slug prevention method.
 There are several other methods that we have heard of, though have not attempted.
 These include using copper wire or copper mesh below your logs.
 Laying copper wire or mesh down underneath your logs creates a field that deters the slugs.
 The only downside of this method is finding affordable copper if you are growing on a large scale.
+A similar method is to place your logs on a surface that slugs do not like to cross, such as a gravel pad.
+However, most gravel or pavement pads do not have adequate shade.
 Another method mention is.... ducks.
 Yes the animals.
 If you have a duck you're in luck!
 Ducks love to eat slugs and will handily take care of your problem- and plus, eggs!